Monday, Simtember 12, 2416 | Silverton Estate | Bay City, Califorsimia

 “Bella Goth,” I said, my eyes shining.
 “Bay City.”

-“She replaced Bella Goth in Paranormal Witness?”
+“Heather was replaced by Bella Goth in Paranormal Witness?”
 Ayesha tilted her head.

-“Yes, Bella dropped out due to unforeseen circumstances.
+“Yes, Heather died unexpectedly and Bella dropped out due to unforeseen circumstances.
 It was always very vague,” I answered.
+“The movie was then shelved for a few years before release with a third actress. ”

 “You have a way better memory than me,” Ayesha shrugged.